Did you think a good hair care routine is enough for healthy hair? Well, what you eat can also keep your luscious locks shiny and strong naturally.

 Dates have been traditionally associated with many skin and hair benefits.
 They are an extremely nutritious fruit that is packed with just the right minerals - especially iron - which keeps your hair strong and prevents breakage.

-How To Add More Fruits In Your Diet? -H2
+How To Add More Fruits To Your Diet?

 Adding fruits to your diet is perhaps the easiest way to healthy hair.
 Guidelines recommend 2 to 2.5 cups of fruits daily.
 The important thing is to make sure that you vehemently ensure to make fruits a part of the diet everyday.
 You can make amazingly simple smoothies and salads with healthy fruits!